Composure Through The Salmon Take

 Manage The Salmon Tug Drug

 To hook salmon successfully its all about applying 'effective' hook pressure and the right time during the take.
 The problem is that any contact from a salmon can easily catch you off guard and falsely accelerate time even for the most 'steely headed' and composed salmon fishers.
 Contact from the underworld is a 'highly potent' sensation that is probably the most unexpected & unmanageable feeling in the world and the correct non 'reactive' response is the opposite of what anyone's brain will be urging them to do!
+The message here is don't react to early salmon take contact unless you're truly certain that the fish has had enough of time to take and turn on the fly and is most definitely swimming away in the opposite direction from you when you make the attempt to set the hook.

 'Do Nothing' Salmon Take Mentality